Quick Facts

 This subject will enable the student to develop an understanding of the concept of ‘sustainability’ in international hospitality environments and the implications for both hospitality businesses and the hospitality consumer.

-This subject will enable the student to understand the nature, relevance and importance of ‘brand management’ in the international hotel context.
+This subject will equip the student with wine knowledge to discuss international wines with industry colleagues and customers, make recommendations for the inclusion of selected wine on wine lists and make recommendations to customers based on their stated preference and selected menu item.
+BBHM315 The Power of Brands: Hospitality Insights This subject will enable the student to understand the nature, relevance and importance of ‘brand management’ in the international hotel context.
 The role of branding and the nature of brand identity will be analysed in understanding the role of the international hotel brand.

 This subject will enable the student to develop an understanding of the key principles and importance of art, design and theatre in the development and management of hotels and hospitality, including the aesthetic importance in the cultural context and an appreciation of design and the theatrical aspects of hotel and hospitality operations.